mdfranz/cheetsheetz/ai/llm/llmops.md

 - [LocalAI](https://github.com/mudler/LocalAI) - free, Open Source OpenAI alternative.
 LocalAI act as a drop-in replacement REST API that’s compatible with OpenAI API specifications for local inferencing.
 It allows you to run LLMs, generate images, audio (and not only) locally or on-prem with consumer grade hardware, supporting multiple model families.
 Does not require GPU.
 - [OpenLLM](https://github.com/bentoml/OpenLLM)
 - [ollama](https://github.com/ollama/ollama)
+- [Skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ### Streamlit Local Hosting
 - https://github.com/3eeps/llmon-py